Carry On Loving: Reception

+Box office

-It was the fourth-most popular film at the British box office in 1971.
+It was the fourth-most-popular film at the British box office in 1971.

+Critical

+The Sunday Sun said it was "no worse or better than its many predecessors".
+"All you have to do is sit back and have a good old snigger", said the Daily Mail.
+The Evening Standard said "by now it's all a mite bit mechanical."

 David Parkinson contributed a retrospective review for Radio Times.
-Awarding the film 2 out of 5 stars Parkinson said it was a patchy entry in the series which spent too much time with the other clients of the bureau at the expense of the proprietors and the characters played by Joan Sims and Kenneth Williams.
+Awarding the film 2 out of 5 stars, Parkinson said it was a patchy entry in the series which spent too much time with the other clients of the bureau at the expense of the proprietors and the characters played by Joan Sims and Kenneth Williams.